The Glow Pt. 2: Background and recording

 Dub Narcotic Studio seen in 2013.

 The Glow Pt.
 2 was recorded between May 23, 2000, and March 23, 2001, at Dub Narcotic, Olympia, Washington.
 Elverum hoped to achieve a more organic sound by recording it on a 16 track analog tape.
 He would generally record the songs early in the morning, alone.
 He wrote the songs alongside recording them, being at times accompanied by Mirah who would frequently compliment his material and predict that, "This record is going to be something special."
 The Glow Pt.
 2 was recorded entirely in stereo.

 The original recording chart for "I Want Wind To Blow".

 Elverum created the distortion on the album via "running the guitar through the mic input on a thrift store cassette deck, then out the headphone jack into the amp".
 The distorted drums were recorded by raising the volume on the microphones, particularly Sennheiser MKH 405, and using compressors.
 The drums were recorded via multi-tracking with the snare and bass drum added after the initial recording.
 Elverum used his Chamberlin Rhythmate 40 drum machine on The Glow Pt.
 2 with the machine being credited as "Karl Blau", a friend of Elverum.

 The Glow Pt.
-2 was influenced by black metal, ambient, and avant-garde for the first time in Elverum's career.
+2 was influenced by extreme metal, ambient, and avant-garde music.
 The record's tone and atmosphere were also influenced by the American drama television show Twin Peaks.
 The cover art for The Glow Pt.
-2 originated from an antique Dutch cookbook entitled Calvé-Delft's Winterboekje, which was printed from 1933–1934.
+2 originated from an antique Dutch cookbook entitled Calvé-Delft's Winterboekje, which was printed from 1933 to 1934.